inatic/freecad-truss/README.md

 }
 ```

-If something changed in the operation's input state, checked by comparing the previous and the current input state, or if there is no previous output state, the `area.Adaptive2d` operation will be executed.
+If something changed in the operation's input state (checked by comparing the previous and the current input state) or if there is no previous output state, the `area.Adaptive2d` needs to be executed.
+This is signalled by setting the `adaptiveResults` to `None`.

 ``` PathAdaptive.py
 if json.dumps(obj.AdaptiveInputState) != json.dumps(inputStateObject):